Adult World: Marketing

 The first official trailer and poster were released on January 17, 2014.

 Reception

-Adult World has received mixed reviews, currently holding a 56% rating of rotten on Rotten Tomatoes.
-On Metacritic, the film garnered a 61/100 rating, citing "generally positive reviews".
-Andrew O'Hehir of Salon praised Roberts and Cusack's performances, calling it Cusack's "best role in years".
+Metacritic, which uses a weighted average, assigned the film a score of 61 out of 100, based on 19 critics, indicating "generally favorable" reviews.
+Andrew O'Hehir of Salon praised Roberts and Cusack's performances, calling it Cusack's "best role in years."

-The Village Voice described the film as "a terrific small-budget indie" and "weirdly moving", and praised Roberts' performance as "both breezy and carefully tuned".
+The Village Voice described the film as "a terrific small-budget indie" and "weirdly moving", and praised Roberts' performance as "both breezy and carefully tuned."

 The film's review in the Los Angeles Times concludes: "Brimming with sharp asides and clever throwaways (Billings' passing parsing of nom de plume and nom de guerre, for one), plus astute observations on literary pretension and misguided youth, "Adult World" is a winner."

-The New York Times calls the film a "smart but wince-inducing satirical comedy" and Cusack's character as Rat Billings "a sardonic, understated portrayal".
+The New York Times calls the film a "smart but wince-inducing satirical comedy" and Cusack's character as Rat Billings "a sardonic, understated portrayal."